jeyoor/web-programming-tutorials/group-project.md

 # Web Development Group Project

+## Create an account at github.com
+   * Create an account at https://github.com
+   * Fork this repository to your account
+   * Clone the newly repository to your local machine

-## Create an account at gitlab.com
+## [optional] Create an account at gitlab.com
 Add your ssh public key
 Create a new project
 Set visibility to private